-The participants of the gathering “Keeping our humanity – for we were strangers once” agreed on a first draft of a set of principles as common ground for action and further collaboration towards the goal – a welcoming society, peaceful coexistence and social sustainability in Europe.
+The participants of the gathering “Keeping our humanity – for we were strangers once” agreed on a set of principles as common ground for action and further collaboration towards the goal – a welcoming society, peaceful coexistence and social sustainability in Europe.

 As humans we are equal and responsible for one-another and for our environment.
 We believe all people should have access to resources and equal opportunities.
 We believe in freedom of movement.
 We will strive to create spaces for young people to express themselves and define/determine their future.

 We believe in freedom from prejudice and excluding ideologies.
 We believe in freedom for a liveable present and open future.

 - embrace relationships with each other, recognizing the dignity and rights of all